curiouslearning/full-stack-tech-challenge/README.md

 We're interested in seeing:

-A) How well you know Javascript
+1. How well you know Javascript
-B) How well you communicate what you know to others
+2. How well you communicate what you know to others
-C) What you think is most important
+3. What you think is most important

 We're not worried about:

-A) How well you know Express (although it wouldn't hurt)
+1. How well you know Express (although it wouldn't hurt)
-B) How well you know how to use the BigQuery SDK (it's there, but it won't bite)
+2. How well you know how to use the BigQuery SDK (it's there, but it won't bite)

 There's no trap or trick here, try to treat it as you would in a realistic situation.
 Don't go overboard, 20 comments aren't needed, but try to leave more than 2 or we won't really know what you thought.
 Assume that everything can be changed, but that it works as it is.